Jaaron0606/racquetball-flex-league-app/README.md

 - Added magoun@gmail.com user to database seeder to test userHome view.
     * Now I can log in (password = password) to test that the views are working.
     * This login will persist even on database resets, as long as the seeder runs.
-- [ ] Need to link matches and users, still
+- [x] Need to link matches and users, still
 - [ ] Need to add match totals to match table (seeder?)

+September 16
+- [ ] Add functionality to upload a .csv to seed the database?